 Lymphedema is a long-term condition that results from the obstruction or damage of lymphatic vessels or lymph nodes.
 This obstruction or damage causes lymph fluid to build up in affected parts of the body.
 Swelling, skin changes and other chronic health problems can progress if the condition goes untreated.
 Common causes of lymphedema include cancer, cancer treatment or trauma that reduce the effectiveness of lymphatic drainage.
 A physician is responsible for diagnosing lymphedema and creating a management program for the patient to control the swelling and discomfort common for this condition.
-Dr. Sacks, Dr. Anolik and Dr. Christensen are members of the Division of Plastic and Reconstructive Surgery at Washington University School of Medicine, in which lymphedema treatment is one of ten clinical programs.
+Dr. Sacks and Dr. Anolik are members of the Division of Plastic and Reconstructive Surgery at Washington University School of Medicine, in which lymphedema treatment is one of ten clinical programs.

 On this page:

 Lymphedema Symptoms, Causes and Prevention: Frequently Asked Questions

 Lymphedema is a condition that causes swelling in certain parts of the body, such as the arms or legs, due to a build-up of lymph fluid that collects in the soft tissue.
 As part of the lymphatic system, lymph fluid keeps the body healthy by collecting pathogens and waste, and carrying these harmful substances to be filtered by the immune system before they are removed from the body.
 The lymphatic system is composed of lymph fluid, lymphatic vessels (pipes for carrying the fluid), and lymph nodes (like a port for the fluid, where it is filtered).
 If the lymphatic vessels are not properly carrying lymph fluid through the body or a lymph node is unable to drain lymph fluid, this results in unregulated fluid build-up.
 The build-up causes the characteristic soft tissue swelling of lymphedema.

 What are the symptoms of lymphedema?
 What are its stages?